georgewelly/nani/README.md

 ![guess the game](img/guessthegame.png)

 ## Extensions
+* "Not affiliated by Nintendo or Gamefreak" disclamer
+* Arrow keys and enter to select on autocomplete.
 * Hints for the Pokemon (Pokemon type, which generation it's in etc)
 * History of guesses and database
 * Hosting images from all of time